slcs-jsc/icon2vtk/README.md

 - edge-based variables
 - vertex-based variables
 - vector field export as VTK vectors
-- multiple timesteps or levels in one command
 - XML VTK output formats such as `.vtu` or `.vtp`

 ## Getting help